 The CNA maps identify areas in Papua New Guinea that are important centers of species richness and endemism, that represent unusual ecosystems facing serious environmental threats, or for which there is a serious lack of scientific information.
-The fact that other areas are not marked on the CNA maps does not mean that they are unimportant.
+The fact that other areas are not marked on the CNA maps does not mean that they are not rich in biodiversity or that they are unimportant.
 On the contrary, the CNA maps present a sample of sites drawn from a much larger set of potentially important areas for biodiversity conservation action.